 What happens if my complaint isn’t resolved through this process?

 If your complaint is not resolved following our early resolution process, it will be investigated under our formal investigation process.
-This is a longer, more complex process but we are aiming to complete 95% of cases within 12 months.
+This is a longer, more complex process but we aim to complete 98% of cases within 12 months.